ucldc/ingest_deploy/README.md

 * Log into the <a href="https://registry.cdlib.org/admin/library_collection/collection/">Collection Registry</a> and look up the collection, to determine the key.
 For example, for <a href="https://registry.cdlib.org/admin/library_collection/collection/26189/">"Radiologic Imaging Lab collection"</a>, the key is "26189"
 * Query CouchDB stage using this URL syntax.
 Replace the key parameter with the key for the collection: `https://harvest-stg.cdlib.org/couchdb/ucldc/_design/all_provider_docs/_view/by_provider_name_count?key="26189"`

 If you do not have results in the "value" parameter, then go to the next step of creating a harvest job.
 If you do have results in the "value" parameter, then you'll be conducting a re-harvest.
-You'll first need to remove the harvested records from CouchDB stage:
+You'll first need to remove the harvested records from CouchDB stage and Solr stage:

 * Log into the majorTom stage machine.
-* Run this command, adding the key for the collection at the end: `python ~/code/harvester/scripts/delete_couchdb_collection.py 23065`.
+* Run this command to remove the collection from CouchDB stage, adding the key for the collection at the end: `python ~/code/harvester/scripts/delete_couchdb_collection.py 23065`.
+* Then run this command, to update Solr stage: `/usr/local/bin/solr-update.sh`
-* Repeat the process above on the majorTom production machine.
+* Repeat the process above on the majorTom production machine, to remove the collection from CouchDB production and Solr production.
 * Then proceed with the steps below for creating a new harvest job

 ### 2. Create a harvest job in Registry